MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp-and-qdk.md

 ## How does Q# work?

-A Q# program doesn’t compile into a standalone executable.
-Instead, it is a collection of subroutines that runs inside a quantum simulator, and is called by another host program that is written either in Python or C#.
+A Q# program can compile into a standalone executable or be called by a host program that is written either in Python or a .NET language.

-When you compile and run the host program, it creates an instance of the quantum simulator and passes the Q# code to it.
+When you compile and run the program, it creates an instance of the quantum simulator and passes the Q# code to it.
 The simulator uses the Q# code to create qubits (simulations of quantum particles) and apply transformations to modify their state.
-The results of the quantum operations in the simulator are then returned to the host program.
+The results of the quantum operations in the simulator are then returned to the program.

 Isolating the Q# code in the simulator ensures that the algorithms follow the laws of quantum physics and can run correctly on quantum computers.